 Overall, this internship was the best job I could have had because with the experience and knowledge I got from it, I was able to get another internship with the House Republican Office for the 2017 Session.”

-In winter term of 2016, I was your average college student.
+In Winter term of 2016, I was your average college student.
 I was taking 4 or 5 classes while working part-time, just trying to get through school and get my degree in Political Science.
 About halfway through the term, one of my professors, Dr. Mary Pettenger, told me about an internship opportunity in the Community Internships Program (CIP) at WOU.
-The WOU CIP program coordinates paid, on-campus internships.
-This opportunity was as an “Outreach Intern” with the Politics, Policy and Administration Department, and it included a variety of different jobs.
-To my surprise, I made it through two rounds of interviews and was selected as the intern.
+I applied, and to my surprise, was selected as the “Outreach Intern” for the Politics, Policy and Administration Department.

 Public Policy and Administration Major with HR Concentration | Special Education/Vocational Rehabilitation Minor

 There were many things I learned in the course of my practicum.
 First, I learned ways to look for good jobs out there.
 There are many venues that I had to post job openings to and some of them are better than others.
 Second, I learned what employers are really looking for in an employee.
 Some skills are learned on the job but what really counts is what is called “soft skills”, meaning what you bring to the job.
-Some examples are work ethic, integrity, a team-player attitude, positivity, compassion, time management skills and flexibility to change priorities as needed.
 Third, I learned different ways of creating a resume so that employers are attracted to you immediately.
 Resumes are literally the first impression you give potential employers.
 It should reflect your best effort.
 Last but not least, I learned that there must be continual learning and education in any position you are hired for in order to make yourself a valued employee.

 After completing my practicum hours, I was asked if I would like to be hired as a temporary HR Assistant until the Fall term began in September 2016.
-Once the term started, I reduced my hours but continued to be employed part-time.
-They did hire a new HR Specialist and my hours are now “on-call” but I am still an employee.
 I have truly enjoyed the experience and it has been immensely helpful in giving me a vision of types of HR work.”